Frequently Asked Questions

 How long is the card good for?

 The card is available as a one-year card and as a five-year card (for a discounted rate).
-The one- or five-year term starts as of the date of purchase.
+The one- and five-year terms start on the date of purchase.
 The card expires at midnight of the day one year after the purchase date.
 For example, a purchase that takes place Oct.
 14, 2015 would expire at midnight, Oct.
 14, 2016.

 What is considered a "Family" for USARA card purposes?